 - Quad Camp NU: An educational project to teach students about the design, construction, and formulation of multicopter drones.
-Students will begin with the construction of first person view (FPV) drones in which students build, code, and configure quadcopters from scratch and learn to pilot them.
+Students will begin with the construction of first person view (FPV) drones in which they will build, code, and configure quadcopters from scratch and learn to pilot them.
 Before any real flight can occur, students learn from simulators to experiment and understand the flight dynamics of a drone, which allow students to fly without consequences.
-Then moving on to micro drones, students will get used to piloting from the view of on-board cameras to eventually advance to larger and more advanced builds typically seen in competitions.
 Students will culminate in a full scale FPV flight in a high speed racing drone with an experienced pilot, who will act as safety pilot.
 We hope that students will learn of the excitement of witness something one built flying through the air at high speeds and performing complex aerobatic maneuvers.
 Following the construction of racing drones, students will learn to design a racing drone from scratch, this means modeling the frames, prototyping designs, and manufacteuring the final model for flight.
 Just as integral as the physical design is to a drone, the electronics or brain of the drone, a flight controller is vital for its functionality.
 Guided by members, students will design their own flight controllers using PCB design software and IC construction practices.
 By the end of this camp, not will students experience how it is to fly a drone, but how they are made and what kind of considerations go into their function and construction.

 - Swarm Carrier: Developing a heavy lift Octocopter that is capable of carrying an array of smaller parasite drones for Intelligence, Surveillance, Reconnaissance, and Search and Rescue.
 The main focus has been on developing a modular payload system for rapidly deployable autonomous parasite drones that are capable of individual tasking.
 This system would allow for large regions to be surveyed and monitored in denied environments.
 This platform requires a lot of unique components on the Octocopter to accompany the payload.
 The Octocopter has had custom designed fixtures which allow for mounting of essential flight controller systems, power systems, and payload rack.
 Taking industry experience and knowledge, NUAV has applied UAV industry standards to the construction and fabrication of this platform.
 A practical test of the swarm deployment system was conducted at the end of Summer II 2019 and has proved the viability of the concept.
 Further research and testing will develop the project further towards becoming a fully autonomous system.